stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 ```

 Here, `Indexed` is indexed over its `Nat` argument, as
-value of the index changes across constructors, and we
+values of the index changes across constructors (I chose some
+arbitrary value for each constructor), and we
-can learn about this value by pattern matching on `Indexed`.
+can learn about these values by pattern matching on `Indexed` values.
-We can use this, to create a `Vect` of the same length
+We can use this, for instance, to create a `Vect` of the same length
 as the index of `Indexed`:

 ```idris